majerome/sylius-workshop-plugin/README.md

 2. Apply the git patch to set up the plugin:
     ```
-    git apply vendor/majerome/sylius-workshop-plugin/src/Installer/majerome-workshop-plugin-sylius-1.14.patch
+    git apply vendor/majerome/sylius-workshop-plugin/src/Installer/majerome-workshop-plugin-sylius-2.0.patch
     ```

    > **Notes:**
-      > - You can revert that patch using *majerome-workshop-plugin-sylius-1.14-reverse.patch* file instead
+   > - You can revert that patch using *majerome-workshop-plugin-sylius-2.0-reverse.patch* file instead
-      > - If you are using a Sylius v1.13 project, you can use the *majerome-workshop-plugin-sylius-1.13.patch* file instead.
+   > - If you are using a Sylius v1.13 project, replace the patch file with
+       *majerome-workshop-plugin-sylius-1.13.patch*.
+       <br>(reverse patch is *majerome-workshop-plugin-sylius-1.13-reverse.patch*)
+   > - If you are using a Sylius v1.14 project, replace the patch file with
+       *majerome-workshop-plugin-sylius-1.14.patch*.
+       <br>(reverse patch is *majerome-workshop-plugin-sylius-1.14-reverse.patch*)

 3. Get into the php container and flush the cache:
     ```